rdugan/iceriver-oc/README.md

 <br>

-### Healthcheck loop on web server
+### Healthcheck loop
-In addition to the previous change, a healthcheck loop has been added, which will automatically restart the web server should it crash for any other reason.
+In addition to the previous change, a healthcheck loop has been added, which will automatically restart the miner or web server should either crash for any reason.

 <br>